 This is an easy weeknight dish that tastes as special and full of flavor as any slow-cooked Sunday lasagna casserole.
 Caprese Lasagna Roll Ups is also a great recipe if you have kids that love to help in the kitchen.
 Each roll is a pretty substantial helping, but I list two roll ups per serving in the printable recipe.
 Give this recipe a try and let me know what you think… in no time, dinner is served.
 And p.s. if you have a small family, or very large family… this recipe is perfect for sizing down or doubling.
 Make a few rolls and place them in a smaller casserole dish or double the recipe in two 9×13″ pans.

 If this recipe isn’t fast and easy enough for you, try my Lasagna Soup for lasagna flavor in under 30 minutes.

-- 4 cups shredded, fresh mozzarella cheese, divided
+- 4 cups fresh mozzarella, shredded, divided (16 oz. pre shredded)

 - 1 large egg

-- ½ cup shredded, fresh Parmesan cheese plus more during assembly and garnish
+- ½ cup fresh parmesan, shredded, plus more during assembly and garnish

 - Fresh ground black pepper, to taste